 Twice during the week bedroom carpets should be taken up and shaken, and the floors under them swept free from dust, and occasionally scoured.
 In the country, scouring is not so frequently done as in town, but the floors are oftener dry-rubbed.

-In winter, a bedroom should never be scoured, unless tho weather be mild and dry, for nothing is so likely to injure health as damp in a bed-room.
-As soon as a housemaid thinks she has finished a room, she ought to look around her, and examine if she has omitted anything, which will show care and attention, and prevent her mistress from being obliged to call her up, to admonish her of any neglect.
+In winter, a bedroom should never be scoured, unless the weather be mild and dry, for nothing is so likely to injure health as damp in a bedroom.
+As soon as a housemaid thinks she has finished a room, she ought to look around her and examine if she has omitted anything, which will show care and attention, and prevent her mistress from being obliged to call her up, to admonish her of any neglect.

 While the family are at dinner, the housemaid should again repair to the dressing and bedrooms, to put in order those things which have been used and disarranged at the dressing hour.
 Between the time of her own dinner and tea, she ought to be employed in sewing, perhaps in repairing the household linen, or in any work appointed for her.

 Early in the evening, the beds should be turned down, the windows shut, the curtains drawn, the fires, if required, lighted, and the rooms are prepared for the night.